ELF123blahblah/Split-Keyboard/README.md

 Update: So I just completed doing my schematics with the help of a community member no semicolon.
 Now I am moving onto the PCB part.
 Which I am gonna have to do alone

+## Day 8(2026.01.01)

-Update 2: Its currently 1:31 in the middle of the night on 2026 January 1st.
+Note: Its currently 1:31 in the middle of the night on 2026 January 1st.
 I just finished celebrating and now I am moving onto to the PCB again.
 I did the arrangement/alignment pretty neatly(i think) and now I am wiring them which is the most difficult part to be honest

 ![Screenshot 2026-01-01 at 01.33.29.png](attachment:40cb21b9-d19d-4d58-b63d-442f62ee9ef2:Screenshot_2026-01-01_at_01.33.29.png)